3ds Max reference¶

 Specify a set of frames to render first.
 We start any tasks that contain these frames.
-All others are put on hold.
-This allows you to check a subsample of your sequence before committing to the full render.
+All others are put on hold, which allows you to check a subsample of your sequence before committing to the full render.

 You can use a frame spec to specify scout frames, for example:

 1-100x30.
-Alternatively, you can specify how many scout frames you want and let the submitter figure it out based on the current frame range.
-To specify three well-spaced scout frames automatically, enter auto:3.
+Alternatively, you can select how many scout frames you want and let the submitter calculate scout frames from the current frame range.
+To specify three well-spaced scout frames automatically, enter

-Take note that the remote render nodes execute tasks in their entitity, so if you have chunk size set greater than 1, then all frames will be rendered in any task that contains a scout frame.
+The remote render nodes execute tasks in their entirety, so if you have chunk size set greater than 1, then all frames are rendered in any task containing a scout frame.

 This section displays information on the number of frames and scout frames calculated from the values in the Frames section above.

 By default, your job's environment variables are defined automatically based on the software and plugin versions you choose.
 Sometimes, however, it can be necessary to append to those variables or add more of your own.